Protect Fiordland

 • The Narrows (Te Awaroa/Long Sound, Rakituma/Preservation Inlet).

-See our User's Guide to the Fiordland Marine Area for maps that show the locations of these areas.
+See our Fiordland by Sea guide for maps that show the locations of these areas.

 Dolphin and other wildlife Code of Management